Miguel Cabrera: 2014: Contract extension

 With the departure of Prince Fielder via trade, the Tigers announced that Cabrera would return to first base for the 2014 season.

 On March 28, 2014, the Tigers announced that Cabrera had signed an eight-year contract extension worth $248 million.
 Combined with the $44 million the Tigers owed on the remaining two years of Miguel's then-current contract, the total 10-year commitment was worth $292 million.
 The deal broke the previous record commitment of $275 million the New York Yankees tendered to Alex Rodriguez in 2007.
 Cabrera's contract has since been surpassed by Giancarlo Stanton's 13-year, $325 million contract in 2014, the largest contract in baseball.
 Many analysts criticized the contract as excessive and short-sighted, with The Washington Post calling it "the worst."

 On April 4, in a game against the Baltimore Orioles, Cabrera hit a two-run home run to notch his 2,000th career hit, becoming the ninth player to reach 2,000 hits before his 31st birthday and the seventh-youngest to reach the mark.
 On July 6, it was announced that Cabrera had won the fan voting to start at first base for the American League at the 2014 All-Star Game.
 This was his ninth All-Star selection overall, and second straight as a starter.
 In the first inning of the All-Star game, Cabrera hit a 2-run home run off National League starting pitcher Adam Wainwright.
 It was his first career All-Star game home run.

-Cabrera won the ESPY Award for Best MLB Player for a second year in a row in 2014.
+Cabrera won the ESPY Award for Best MLB Player for the second year in a row in 2014.
 On September 7, Cabrera recorded his 100th RBI of the season, reaching the milestone for the 11th consecutive season.
 Cabrera was the fifth player in major league history to accomplish this feat, joining Lou Gehrig (13 seasons), Jimmie Foxx (13 seasons), Alex Rodriguez (13 seasons), and Al Simmons (11 seasons).

-Cabrera was named the AL co-player of the week for the week of September 1–7.
-Cabrera batted .500 (15-for-30) with two doubles, five home runs, nine RBI, and eight runs scored in seven games to win his 11th career player of the week award.
-He led the major league in hits, home runs, total bases (32), and slugging percentage (1.067), tied for first overall in runs scored, and tied for second in RBI.
+Cabrera was named the AL Co-Player of the Week for the week of September 1–7.
+Cabrera batted .500 (15-for-30) with two doubles, five home runs, nine RBI, and eight runs scored in seven games to win his 11th career Player of the Week award.
+He led the major league in hits, home runs, total bases (32), slugging percentage (1.067), tied for first overall in runs scored, and tied for second in RBI.